 The ‘10,000 feet’ rule is a sense checker.
 When you are closing in on a recommendation for the client, you will want to use it.

-For more advice on how to get some of this language into your cover letter and make yourself sound, like a consultant, get in touch!
-Alternatively, we already have some cover letter tools available online.
+For more advice on how to get some of this language into your cover letter and make yourself sound like a consultant, go here.